rochus-keller/LeanQt/Readme.md

 ### State of development

 This version is suitable to successfully build and run my [Oberon+ compiler and IDE](https://github.com/rochus-keller/Oberon/).
+No modifications to the source code were necessary; I can still either use LeanQt or original Qt to compile my compiler or IDE.

 LeanQt and its examples have been successfully tested with different configurations on Windows x86 & x86_64, on macOS x86_64 and M1, and on Linux x86, ARMv7 (Raspi) and x86_64.